Northern Ireland will be introducing a two-tier drink drive limit in 2018 and if you drive lorries for a living you will need to be …Read More

 If there is not a defence, or the NIP cannot be challenged, we will also advise you as to any relevant mitigating circumstances which may help your case and keep any penalties to a minimum.

-If you fail to do so, you have committed a further offence for which your licence can be endorsed with 6 penalty points and a fine up of £1,000 imposed, unless you can show that it is impossible to comply despite your best reasonable and diligent enquires to establish the driver’s identity.
+If you fail to do so, you have committed a further offence.
+This will result in your licence being endorsed with 6 penalty points and a fine up of £1,000 imposed.
+That is unless you can show that it is impossible to comply despite your best reasonable and diligent enquiries to establish the driver’s identity.

 Once the Police have identified the driver, they will clarify their intended course of action, whether it be a driver training course, a Fixed Penalty or Court Summons / Requisition.
 The Police have 6 months to progress a case.